 Credit risk is the risk of loss associated with a counter party's inability to fulfill its payment obligations.
 The Company's credit risk is primarily attributable to its cash and cash equivalents and accounts receivable.
-The Company's accounts receivable is mainly comprised of GST receivable, accrued interest receivable from GIC's held with bank, and accrued Australia R&D tax credit receivable are not financial instruments as they do not arise from contractual obligations.
+The Company's accounts receivable is mainly comprised of GST receivable, accrued interest receivable from GIC's held with bank, and accrued Australia R&D tax credit receivable.
+GST receivable and Australia R&D tax credit receivable.
+GST receivable and Australia R&D tax credit receivable are not financial instruments as they do not arise from contractual obligations.
 The Company limits exposure to credit risk on bank deposits by holding demand deposits in high credit quality banking institutions in Canada and Australia.
 Management believes that the credit risk with respect to receivables is minimal.